-The PY 2024 AAP is the fourth year of the 2021-2025 Consolidated Plan.
+The PY 2025 AAP is the fifth and final year of the 2021-2025 Consolidated Plan.
 The activities funded address the needs of the community and further build on the accomplishments of the goals established in the 5-Year Strategic Plan.